Azure/CloudIoTHack/HOL 2/HOL 2 - Functions and Event Hubs.md

 1. Repeat Steps 12 through 14 of [Exercise 3](#Exercise3) to copy the Event Hub's connection string to the clipboard.

 1. Return to Visual Studio and open **CoreConstants.cs** in the project's "Common" folder.
 Replace EVENT_HUB_ENDPOINT on line 11 with the connection string that's on the clipboard.
-Then save the file.

 1. Right-click the project in Solution Explorer and use the **Add** > **New Folder** command to add a folder named "Listeners."